The nutrition toolbox to generate in silico diets

 ___________________________________________________________________

-We do see that the maximum storage of glucose is blood is increases with ~3000 mmol/person/day, the dopamine in the cerebral spine fluuid with ~95 mmol/person/day and consumed lipids with 33 g/person/day.
+We do see that the maximum storage of glucose is blood is increased with ~3000 mmol/person/day, the dopamine in the cerebral spine fluid with ~85 mmol/person/day and consumed lipids with 33 g/person/day.
 The changes in diet, macronutrient composition, and reaction of interest fluxes can be found in the output variables dietChanges, macroChanges, and roiChanges, respectively.

 To obtain a more palatable dietary change we will now add additional constraints to food consumed and macronutrient composition.